 That should do it!

 This post showed you how to enable audio and video input from the host to the sandbox environment in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.